 Men’s skincare brand Bulldog uses sponsored Facebook posts to reach a wider audience.
 This approach allows the marketing team to create targeted ads for specific locations, interests, behaviors, and demographics based on where and how they want to grow sales.
 The ad promotes Bulldog’s “Give $5, Get $5” referral offer so existing customers are reminded of the program and new customers immediately have an incentive to buy and share.

 Ads show up in news feeds as users scroll, and because the Bulldog team gets to choose the target interests, they only go to relevant users who are likely to be interested in the brand.
-Using these ads, Bulldog can also target the competition’s fans and grab the attention of a built-in audience.
+Using these ads, Bulldog can also target the competition’s fans and grab the attention of a built-in audience and ideal customer base.

 Another benefit of Facebook ads is the analytics that allow Bulldog to refine specifications and truly hone in on their target audience.
 Facebook ads can be created around specific objectives, such as clicking on a link that goes to the referral page, so the Bulldog team can accurately measure performance and ROI.
 Additionally, Facebook ads tend to get a better reach than organic posts, and Bulldog can remarket to people who have visited its site.